eimenhmdt/explain-code-vs-extension/README.md

 - Utilizes the OpenAI GPT-3 language model for accurate and human-like explanations.
 - Easy to use:
   - Explain code snippets: highlight code, right click, click "Explain selected code"
-  - Explain whole file: Click on the "Explain Code" in the bottom right of your IDE
+  - Explain whole file: Click on the "Explain Code" button in the bottom right of your IDE

 ## Requirements